 There were two things I wanted to see changed in the bootScore theme before venturing into the big interventions.
+I was told that improved topic clouds and post lists would increase readability and usability.
 Fortunately, it was easy to get a more fancy tag cloud and an improved list of recent posts showing the featured images as thumbnails:

 - For getting a nicer tag cloud